North German thaler: Prussian Thaler and Vereinsthaler after 1840

 The final task of currency unification in Germany was completed by Prussia between 1837 and 1873 after the Napoleonic Wars.
 The Zollverein customs union of 1834 unleashed a more vigorous adoption of the Prussian thaler of 14 to a Cologne Mark (16.704 g fine silver).
 In 1837 the Southern German states fixed the South German Gulden at 1 3/4 gulden to the Prussian thaler, or 24 1/2 gulden to a Mark.
 After the 1840s the different Northern German states fixed their respective thalers at par with the Prussian thaler also at 14 to a Mark.

-Concurrent with this switchover is a change in coin subdivisions, with the thaler now divided into 30 silbergroschen.
+Concurrent with this switchover was a change in coin subdivisions, with the thaler now divided into 30 silbergroschen.
 New silver coins were issued for 10 silbergroschen worth 1/3 thaler, as well as smaller coins for 5, 2 1/2 and 1 silbergroschen.

 In 1857 all German states and Austria agreed to mint the Vereinsthaler of 16 2/3 grams fine silver, of marginally smaller weight than the Prussian thaler's 16.704 g, but still accepted at par with the Northern German thaler.
 Austria also lowered its gulden to 2/3 of the Vereinsthaler or 11 1/9 g.